Canahedo/TextAdventure/assets/text/tutorial.md

 SPEAK [PERSON] - Talk to someone
 HELP - Brings up this page
-END - Ends the current game, with the option to restart RESTART - Immediately restarts the game
+END - Ends the current game, with the option to restart RESTART - Restarts the game
 QUIT - Exits the game, closing the program